TempleEight/temple-docs/TempleEight/docs/guide/value-constraints.md

 sidebar_label: Value Constraints
 ---

-Sometimes you need more control over the values that are acceptable in your data model.
+Sometimes you need more control over the values that are valid in your data model.
 For these cases Temple provides a suite of Value Constraints: extra metadata you can attach to properties that allow values to be restricted in some way.

 ## Primitive Restrictions

 Many of Temple's primitive data types support optional parameters when you declare them, to give bounds on their values.
 An example of this is when an integer is defined.
 We'll take the `ExampleService` from the [Getting Started](getting-started) guide:

 ```